 - The regulations vary.
 Not all regulations are created equal.
 For example, financial regulations such as Sarbanes Oxley (SoX) are typically less stringent than life-critical things such as the various Federal Drug Administration (FDA) regulations.
 So, one regulatory compliancy strategy does not fit all and your team will instead need to tailor their agile strategy to reflect the applicable regulations that you face.

 - Organizations are succeeding at applying agile within a regulatory regime.
-The 2012 Agility at Scale survey found that some respondents indicated that their organizations had successfully applied agile strategies with regulatory situations.
-As you can see in the chart above they are applying agile in all types of regulatory environments, including but not limited to life-critical and financial.
+The 2012 Agility at Scale study found that some respondents indicated that their organizations had successfully applied agile strategies with regulatory situations.
+As you can see in the chart below they are applying agile in all types of regulatory environments, including but not limited to life-critical and financial.
 If other organizations are succeeding at doing so perhaps yours can as well.

 - Organizations are failing at this too.
-The 2012 Agility at Scale survey also asked if organizations had agile project teams that failed within regulatory situations and respondents indicated that they had.
+The 2012 Agility at Scale study also asked if organizations had agile project teams that failed within regulatory situations and respondents indicated that they had.
 If other organizations are struggling with agile and regulatory compliance then yours might too, so please consider the advice provided below.

 - The regulations rarely tell you how to work.
 Regulations typically provide criteria that your process needs to meet.
 For example they may call out the need to have independent testing, but they won’t say that you need to have an onerous testing phase nor that all testing needs to be done this way.
 There you could adopt parallel independent testing in addition to your whole team testing efforts to conform to this requirement.
 The implication is that you can tailor your solution delivery process to be as agile as you can while still being compliant – you don’t need to take a waterfall/V-model style approach.